Intro-CS-App-Dev-and-Deploy/App-Development/README.md

 - Learning Minim Library to play music and sounds from within an app
   - installing the library to the IDE
   - adding the library to the program
-- Programming GUI for Music Player with keyPressed

-TBA

-- Music or Drawing Program Promotions in GitHub: introduce final project of index.html ("ProjectDOC.html")

 - Review "Most Minimal Code" example: introduce installing library to IDE and adding library to program using IDE
   - Review how to find coding examples
   - Review http://code.compartmental.net/minim/